-Remember we're a small team
+Exploit we're a small team

-Don’t adopt the practices of large corporations.
-Exploit we're a small team.
-That means we need to do things the smart way and not the hard way.
-We can't just throw a lot of money and people at a problem.
+We are a small team, and we need to use that as our advantage—that means we can't just throw a lot of money and people at a problem.
 We need to be thinking in terms of simple, efficient, and low-cost solutions.

-- Example: Use very few programming languages
+Example: Use very few programming languages

 Don't reinvent the wheel

-Make sure our products feel nice
+Our products should feel nice

-Consider yourself software writers
+We're software writers

 We are writing code for others to read.
 Make it elegant and easy to read.
 Code should be viewed as a user interface.

 We don’t want to have important data stored all over the place.
 We should strive towards one source of truth.